Last updated January 29, 2017

 Of course, Korean companies like Samsung and Hyundai-Kia have also crafted a positive trajectory, and after rocky starts in overseas markets are now well-respected brands.

 The story is the same in Singapore.
 Fifty years ago, the tiny city-state had just gotten itself kicked out of what was then called Malaya.
-With all of 225 square miles, Singapore was determined to become one of the wealthiest nations on earth.
+With all of 200-some square miles, Singapore was determined to become one of the wealthiest nations on earth.

 Today, they’ve succeeded, and now are not only home to the world’s highest number of millionaires per capita, but the world’s highest income levels.